Welcome to Radically Rural 2021!

 One of the most powerful stories of rural community transformation in the last 50 years is Tupelo, Mississippi (38,271 in 2019).
 One of the most compelling emerging stories of rural community transformation is Ord, Nebraska (2,310 residents in 2019 anchoring a rural region of 10,000).
 Bob and Jean Stowell, husband and wife community leaders from Ord, and Don Macke curator of the Ord Story, will share lessons learned in rural entrepreneurial ecosystem building through the lens of Ord’s 50-year transformation from deep and hopeless decline to a thriving community today.

 The PitchFork Challenge is a business pitch competition focused on supporting the rural entrepreneurial ecosystem.
 We created the PitchFork program in 2016 in response to the low startup rates in rural areas after the great recession.
 It was intentionally created to provide money and momentum to increase the rate of rural startups by supporting the idea phase and the early challenging years of being a small rural business.
 This is not just another pitch competition, but a great way to jumpstart ideas, connections, and small businesses.
-This session opens with a live pitch event, followed by a discussion with its organizers and a shared “operating manual” about how you can take this concept to your community.
-The session ends with the announcement of the winner and the presentation of a cash award of $10,000.
-This is the final round after a summer of coaching and two previous rounds of eliminations.
+This session opens with a live pitch event and ends with a discussion with its organizers on how to do this in your community.
+The pitch portion represents the final round after a summer of coaching and two previous rounds of eliminations.
+In the second part of the session, attendees will leave with a highly detailed “operating manual” about how you can run a pitch event in your community.
+The announcement of the winner and the presentation of a cash award of $10,000 will happen at the evening’s CONNECT event.

 For the Radically Rural Summit, the PitchFork Challenge offers a cash award, but this pitch event can also serve as a model to bring together banks, community organizations, individuals, and others interesting in ensuring local businesses can access local loans and local investors.
 Join the excitement as these local rural entrepreneurs pitch their business and receive the “operating manual” on how to run this event in your own community.
 We’ll share all that we learned in putting this challenge together so you can take it back to your rural area and create something similar, but also unique to your region.
 The PitchFork Challenge How-To Guide is available on the Hannah Grimes Center’s website.
 We hope today’s event will inspire more rural entrepreneurs everywhere to start a business.